Printed from www.flong.com/texts/lists/slit_scan/

 This work is licensed under a Creative Commons Attribution-ShareAlike 2.5 License.
 The texts and images contained herein are compiled from the pages of their authors, and copyrights for these materials reside with them.
 This compilation, however is the work of Golan Levin and if referenced, should be cited as:

-This catalog is a work in progress.
+This catalog, begun on 1 March 2005, is a work in progress.
 If you know of any other related slit-scan projects with good web documentation, please send me an email and I'll add it to this list; I can be reached at golan at this domain name.
 Thanks to the many individual artists who have contacted me about their work, and to Eddie Elliott, Dr. Susanne Jaschko, Dr. Tania Ruiz Gutierrez, and Professors Joachim Sauter and Andrew Davidhazy for their pointers to large constellations of additional projects.
 Thanks also to Amisha Gadani for her assistance in researching, compiling and preparing the texts and images on this page.

 Please click here for other informal catalogs by Golan Levin.